Sitting outside of playoffs, Predators fire head coach Peter Laviolette | CBC Sports

 The Predators have dropped four of five heading into Tuesday night's game against the Boston Bruins.
 The 55-year-old Laviolette went 248-143-60 in his time with Nashville.

-Nashville signed free-agent forward Matt Duchene to a $56 million US, seven-year contract on July 1, but it sputtered through the first half of this season.
+Poile traded away defenceman P.K.
+Subban, Nashville's highest-paid player, and signed free-agent forward Matt Duchene to a $56 million US, seven-year contract on July 1.
+But the Predators sputtered through the first half of this season.
+They hadn't won more than two straight games since a four-game streak in late October.

 Laviolette has 637 wins over 18 years as an NHL coach with the New York Islanders, Carolina, Philadelphia and Nashville.
 He coached the Hurricanes to the Stanley Cup championship in 2006.